squizlabs/HTML_CodeSniffer/README.markdown

 Then grab or copy the JavaScript from the auditor bookmarklet from the [HTML_CodeSniffer site](https://squizlabs.github.io/HTML_CodeSniffer), replace the directory at the start (//squizlabs.github.io/HTML_CodeSniffer/build) with your local URL, and save as a new bookmarklet.

+#### Debug build

+If you are developing using HTML\_CodeSniffer and require the code not minified for debugging purposes, follow the above steps, but run <code>grunt build-debug</code>
+(instead of just build).
+This will combine the files as normal, but not minify them.

 ### Command-Line processing